Create Role Description

 Personal Attributes Manage Self

-• Keep up to date with relevant contemporary knowledge and practices
+• Keep up to date with contemporary knowledge and practices

-• Look for and take advantage of opportunities to learn new skills and develop strengths
+• Seek and take advantage of opportunities to learn and apply new skills

-• Seek and respond positively to constructive feedback and guidance
+• Seek and respond positively to constructive feedback and advice

 Adept